The Rodale Institute: History

 Starting in 1942, Rodale began publishing his views and practical advice in his startup magazine, Organic Farming and Gardening.
 In the magazine, he avidly promoted a holistic, whole-systems approach to agriculture.
 After J.I.
 Rodale died in 1971, his son Robert Rodale expanded his father's agriculture and health-related pursuits with the purchase of a farm east of Kutztown, Pennsylvania.
 At the Kutztown site, Rodale and his wife Ardath established what is now known as The Rodale Institute to begin an era of regenerative, organic farm-scale research.
 The Kutztown site was listed on the National Register of Historic Places.
 It is also known as the Siegfried's Dale Farm.

 Rodale proposed the concept of regeneration to argue that any natural system, properly managed, could be productive while increasing its capacity into the future.
 He wrote that regenerative organic farming can use its own internal resources to improve soil fertility and productivity over time, rather than relying on expensive—and potentially environmentally damaging—outside chemical inputs.

 Bob Rodale died in a 1990 automobile accident in Moscow while launching a Russian edition of Rodale's New Farm magazine.
 John Haberern, who had been hired by Robert Rodale as a Rodale Press book editor in 1961, took over as president of the institute.
 Ardath Rodale became the institute's chairman.
 Anthony Rodale, son of Ardath and Bob, became vice-chairman.
 Anthony and his wife, Florence, developed outreach efforts for children during the couple's period of active program involvement before Anthony became an international ambassador for the institute.
-Board member Paul McGinley, Esq., became co-chair of the board with Ardath in 2005.
-Testimony by Bob Rodale, John Haberern and farmers and agricultural scientists convinced the U.S. Congress to include funds for sustainable agriculture (first called "Low-Input Sustainable Agriculture)" in the 1985 Farm Bill.
+Board member Paul McGinley became co-chair of the board with Ardath in 2005.
+Testimony by Bob Rodale, John Haberern, and farmers and agricultural scientists helped convince the U.S. Congress to fund sustainable agriculture, which was initially called "Low-Input Sustainable Agriculture", in the 1985 Farm Bill.

 This validation of an agroecological approach to farming led to the formation of the USDA's Sustainable Agriculture Research and Education (SARE) program in 1990.
-Today, federal, state and local governments, as well as land-grant universities and other organizations nationwide are pursuing sustainable and organic agriculture research and education programs.
+Federal, state, and local governments, and land-grant universities and other organizations nationally are pursuing sustainable and organic agriculture research and education programs.

-Today, J.I.
-Rodale's great-granddaughter, Maya Rodale, serves as co-chairman of the Board of Directors along with Whole Foods General Counsel Roberta Lang.
+J.I.
+Rodale's great-granddaughter Maya Rodale serves as co-chairman of the Rodale Institute's board of directors along with Whole Foods general counsel Roberta Lang.